 - Production of new research papers written by economists and experts from the academic community.
 These papers will be shared during the Summit and introduced by a foreword from the CDP-Think Tank.
 Each research paper will be presented and used as starting point to stimulate discussion sessions among authors, representatives of Public Development Banks and other participants.
 In these papers, authors will investigate how the private sector is adapting to climate change as well as the catalytic role development banks are playing in promoting a more innovative and sustainable agri-food system.
 They will advance knowledge and inform practice in key, catalytic areas.

-The event will include an opening session, multiple high-level panels that will focus on specific themes, and other plenary sessions.
-The opening meeting will provide a chance to present the objectives of the second edition, reinforcing the role of the PDBs and consolidating the commitments of the FiCS coalition toward a coordinated and cohesive set of actions.
-The high-level panels will offer the opportunity to explore further the role of PDBs and their stakeholders in supporting a sustainable transition consistent with the achievement of the UN 2030 Agenda.
+The event included an opening session, multiple high-level panels that will focus on specific themes, and other plenary sessions.
+The opening meeting provided a chance to present the objectives of the second edition, reinforcing the role of the PDBs and consolidating the commitments of the FiCS coalition toward a coordinated and cohesive set of actions.
+The high-level panels offered the opportunity to explore further the role of PDBs and their stakeholders in supporting a sustainable transition consistent with the achievement of the UN 2030 Agenda.

-A specific session will be devoted to discussing research findings and share insights on the most recent trends and challenges that advanced economies and developing countries are facing in making the agri-food system more sustainable, both from an economic and a financial perspective.
+A specific session was devoted to discussing research findings and share insights on the most recent trends and challenges that advanced economies and developing countries are facing in making the agri-food system more sustainable, both from an economic and a financial perspective.

-Various sessions will help deepen the dialog between the PDBs coalition and other stakeholders, notably Central Banks and private investors – taking stock of the various ongoing initiatives in the field of blended finance and sustainable investment –, as well as with Civil Society or Local Authorities.
+Various sessions helped deepen the dialog between the PDBs coalition and other stakeholders, notably Central Banks and private investors – taking stock of the various ongoing initiatives in the field of blended finance and sustainable investment –, as well as with Civil Society or Local Authorities.